thindil/nimalyzer/doc/configuration.rst

 Count rules
 -----------
 Count rules are similar to the search rules.
-The main difference is that they always returns success, no matter how many results are found.
+The main difference is that they always return success, no matter how many results are found.
 Another difference is, that they return only the amount of results which meet the rule requirements.
 The syntax is count ?not? [nameOfTheRule] [parameters].
 All requirements for setting a count rule are the same as for check rules,